-« somasticks » are AI-augmented drumsticks that seek to emphasize the somatic side of drumming practice.
+somasticks are augmented drumsticks that use unsupervised learning to emphasize the somatic side of drumming practice.

-The project was developed with Frédéric Bevilacqua, Riccardo Borghesi, Djellal Chalabi and Emmanuel Flety in collaboration with the ISMM group of IRCAM, in the context of the Sorbonne Université Doctorate in Computing.
+The project was developed with Frédéric Bevilacqua, Jules Françoise, Riccardo Borghesi, Djellal Chalabi and Emmanuel Flety in collaboration with the ISMM group of IRCAM and School of Interactive Arts and Technology (SFU), in the context of the Sorbonne Université Doctorate in Computer Science.

 Available on GitHub